 South Africa is a stunning place of natural beauty and many expats come here looking to enjoy an outdoor, relaxed lifestyle.
 There is an abundance of outdoor attractions, including white sandy beaches, surf, wildlife, vast winelands and mountains and trails.

 South Africa is an extremely cosmopolitan area and people from all over the world live here.
-A high standard of living is on offer at a relatively low cost and those expats who do locate here find that their money goes much further than it does in many western countries.
+A high standard of living is on offer at a relatively low cost and expats in South Africa find that their money goes much further than it does in many western countries.

 In some regards South Africa is still regarded as an unsafe area to visit and in some areas poverty and crime are still rife.
 However, provided you exercise due care and caution while living in South Africa, as you should anywhere else in the world, you will generally find that people are friendly and welcoming.
 If you are contemplating moving to South Africa, ensure that you do research in advance and identify the areas of the major cities that may pose a risk to you as a foreigner.
 See the relocation guide for more information.